Christmas gnomes are so whimsical and fun they make everyone smile. They are perfect for Christmas decor and every day too.

 Step 2: Attaching the Beard and Wooden Nose

 Next, test fit the beard on the sock gnome body to see where to lay a bead of glue.
 Finally, lay down a bead of glue where the top edge of the beard will sit on the sock body.
-Then find the center front of the gnome and glue on the wooden nose.
+Then find the center front of the Gnome and glue it on the wooden nose.

 Step 3: Creating the Christmas Gnome Hat